Gosifo/demoProjectUi_LN/README.md

 ## Setup Instructions
 1. Prerequisites
    Ensure the following dependencies are installed:
-   •    Java 17
+   *     Java 17
-   •    Maven (Run mvn -version to verify installation)
+   *     Maven (Run mvn -version to verify installation)
-   •    Google Chrome & ChromeDriver (Managed automatically by WebDriverManager)
+   *     Google Chrome & ChromeDriver (Managed automatically by WebDriverManager)

 2. Running Tests with Maven
    To execute tests, use the following command: mvn clean test
    Alternatively, navigate to the TestRunner class in the utilityHelper folder and run the tests directly from there.

-3. Generating Reports (Optional)
-   To generate test execution reports, run: mvn test -Dcucumber.options="--plugin json:target/cucumber.json" mvn test -Dcucumber.options="--plugin html:target/cucumber.html"
+3. Generating Reports: To generate test execution reports, run:
+   * mvn test -Dcucumber.options="--plugin json:target/cucumber.json".
+   Or
+   * mvn test -Dcucumber.options="--plugin html:target/cucumber.html".

 ## Test Execution Report
-•   Test results are saved in cucumber.json or cucumber.html within the target/cucumber-report/ directory.
+*    Test results are saved in cucumber.json or cucumber.html within the target/cucumber-report/ directory.
-•   To generate reports, tests must be executed using the TestRunner class.
+*    To generate reports, tests must be executed using the TestRunner class.
-•   Use the Cucumber Reports Plugin to generate comprehensive HTML reports.
+*   Use the Cucumber Reports Plugin to generate comprehensive HTML reports.

 ## Troubleshooting
-•   Tests not running?
+*    Tests not running?
 Ensure Java and Maven are correctly installed.
-•   WebDriver issues?
+*    WebDriver issues?
 Run mvn clean and restart the tests.
-•   Element not found?
+*   Element not found?
 Increase implicit/explicit waits in Selenium.

 This framework ensures efficient, maintainable, and scalable UI testing with Selenium and Cucumber.
 Happy testing!